OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part1.md

 ![The lock itself](./img/door-lock-p1-2.jpg)

 >Note: in fact, keys are still very useful.
 We still recommend you to use a normally-open lock and a key-lock in conjunction, as power failure will result in a fail-safe backup instead of locking you out.

+TODO: Disclaimer about security and how this is a project, not a full-blown home security solution.
+Use your own judgement on applying this project to securing your belongings, residence, etc. User accepts all risk and Onion cannot be help responsible.

 ### Overview